edgedb/edgedb/docs/stdlib/set.rst

 ----------

-.. eql:operator:: EXISTS: EXISTS SET OF anytype -> bool
+.. eql:operator:: exists: exists set of anytype -> bool

     Test whether a set is not empty.

-    ``EXISTS`` is an aggregate operator that returns a singleton set ``{true}`` if the input set is not empty and returns ``{false}`` otherwise.
+    ``exists`` is an aggregate operator that returns a singleton set ``{true}`` if the input set is not empty and returns ``{false}`` otherwise.

     .. code-block:: edgeql-repl

-        db> SELECT EXISTS {1, 2};
+        db> select exists {1, 2};
         {true}

 ----------

-.. eql:operator:: ISINTERSECT: anytype [IS type] -> anytype
+.. eql:operator:: isintersect: anytype [is type] -> anytype

     :index: is type intersection